 Keeping the tin of either coconut milk or cream in the fridge overnight makes it even easier to whip.

-Try it with ½ tsp vanilla for even more great taste
+Try it with ½ teaspoon vanilla for even more great taste

 Dollop it onto fresh strawberries for a healthy, tasty dessert.